5g-mobility/5g-mobility/README.md

 To understand better if 5G technologies were being used in the highways, the same way that our group intended to do, a brief investigation was made, and we come across, among others, the article from [Road Traffic](https://www.roadtraffic-technology.com/news/china-5g-smart-highway).
 In this article is said Chinese state-owned telecommunication company **China Mobile** is building a 5G smart highway project in Wuhan in Hubei province.

 Their intention is to collect real-time traffic information, make AI-assisted forecasts using the data, which will support driverless cars.
-And this is possible due to the fact that 5G has **low latency** and allows communication between devices at real time.
+And this is possible due to the fact that 5G has **low latency** and allows communication between devices at real tistrong textme.

 #### 5GASP
 **5GASP** is a project developed in [IT of Aveiro](https://www.it.pt/ITSites/Index/3) that will allow the group to test the VNF's created, making sure of CI/CD.